Ozzie Albies Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.23).
+- The Rockies have a 5.31 team ERA that ranks 29th among all league pitching staffs.

-- The Rockies allow the fifth-most home runs in baseball (94 total, 1.3 per game).
+- The Rockies surrender the fourth-most home runs in baseball (98 total, 1.3 per game).

-- Seabold (1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched) makes the start for the Rockies, his ninth of the season.
+- Anderson gets the start for the Rockies, his seventh of the season.
+He is 0-0 with a 2.72 ERA and 25 strikeouts in 36 1/3 innings pitched.

-- The righty last pitched on Monday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up six hits.
+- In his last outing on Tuesday against the Boston Red Sox, the righty threw 4 1/3 innings, allowing three earned runs while surrendering five hits.

-- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
-Opponents have a .265 batting average against him.
+- The 35-year-old has an ERA of 2.72, with 6.2 strikeouts per nine innings, in eight games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.